ledwards/holocron/ROADMAP.md

 * if results include both alias and exact title, list alias last (or sort by score)
 * possibly want to include fuzzy search on advanced search values as well...?
 * Field might want a true name vs display name that shows in the chip, e.g. "underlyingcardfor" vs "undercard for"
-* show card details by swiping on a card

 UX IMPROVEMENTS